yeonsoochung/olist/README.md

 - products: data on each product.
 I used the product_id column as the primary key.
 I used only the product_category column (elements are in Portuguese) in this project.
 - sellers: seller data including city/state data.

+## Views

-I then created the following views with SQL code.
-Some of them are intermediate views used to create final views that ultimately get loaded into PBI.
+I created the following views with SQL.
+Some of them are intermediate views used to create views that get loaded into PBI.

 - products_eng: joined products table with the translation table.
 - zip_code_coords: aggregated geolocation table's zip code prefixes.
 There were duplicate zip codes with different coordinates, so this view aggregates zip codes by averaging the coordinates.